 Scientists have recently been studying specific brain structures and functions that are related to dissociation.
 So far, they’ve found that during dissociation, structures in the memory regions deep in your brain show rhythmic activity but seem disconnected from other regions responsible for thought and planning.

+How are dissociative disorders diagnosed?
 Healthcare providers diagnose dissociative disorders by assessing your symptoms and personal history.

 Your provider may order tests to rule out possible medical conditions that can cause similar symptoms (such as memory loss), including: